avnet-iotconnect/iotc-python-lite-sdk/README.md

 # Introduction
-This project is the Python Lite Client (SDK) that aims for a modern, intuitive and robust interface to connect your Linux, Windows or MacOS devices to the Avnet IoTConnect platform.
+This project is the IoTConnect Python Lite Client (SDK) that aims for a modern, intuitive and robust interface to connect your Linux, Windows or MacOS devices to the Avnet IoTConnect platform.